List of Neighbours characters introduced in 2002: Rosie Hoyland

-Reverend Rosie Hoyland (née Barclay), played by Maggie Millar, made her first on-screen appearance on 13 March 2002.
+Reverend Rosie Hoyland (also Barclay), played by Maggie Millar, made her first on-screen appearance on 13 March 2002.
 Rosie an Anglican Minister and the mother of Max and Izzy Hoyland.
 During an interview with George Negus, Millar revealed that she got the role of Rosie, "quite by accident" and that it regenerated her love of acting.
 Millar had called the show's casting director Jan Russ to see if a friend of hers could visit the set, and Russ revealed that there was a role coming up.
 Millar came out of retirement to play Rosie.
 In October 2002, it was announced that Millar's contract would not be renewed when it ran out in November of that year.
 Millar was upset by the news and fans began a campaign to keep her and Rosie in the show.
 More than 700 people wrote to Millar's website, backing the campaign.
 A BBC reporter said that fans wanted to keep the mix of young and old characters and that Rosie had been a popular character since she joined Neighbours.

 Rosie arrives in Erinsborough as the new reverend of St. Stephens Church.
 She immediately catches the eye of Lou Carpenter (Tom Oliver) and Harold Bishop (Ian Smith).
 It is revealed that Rosie sent her son, Max (Stephen Lovatt), to boarding school, while she went to find herself and become a minister.
 Max resented Rosie for leaving him, but forgave her when she supported him after his wife died.
 Rosie then became a mother figure to her grandchildren, Boyd (Kyal Marsh) and Summer (Marisa Siketa), and took them in when Max starts working on oilrigs.
 Rosie soon becomes involved in committees and community events.
 She also becomes a regular visitor to the Coffee Shop and the pub, which are owned by Harold and Lou.
 Rosie conducts the christening of Ben Kirk (Noah Sutherland).
 Lou sets about trying to win Rosie over and offers to help with the church fundraisers.
 Rosie is initially oblivious to Lou's interest in her and she builds up a strong friendship with Harold.
 Rosie eventually realises that both Lou and Harold like and she is put in an awkward position, when both men ask her out one evening.
 Rosie arranges to meet them both at the hospital and she suggests they help her out with her work, knowing they would agree.
 She later winds them up by having dinner with her brother, Colin (Paul Glen), without telling them who he is.